ahalis01/HX711Drivers-STM32/README.md

 # HX711-STM32library
 This is a STM32 library for the HX711 breakout board.
 It is compatible with IDEs that use HAL, such as the STM32CubeIDE.

-The c-version folder contains a somewhat stable version that has been tested and used in a project.
+The c-version folder contains a stable version that has been tested and used in a project.
 To use the c-version of the library with the STM32CubeIDE, the code must be copied and pasted into the main.c file.
-This must be done for a proper build and compliation of the code.

 The src folder contains a cpp version of the library that is incomplete.
 Using cpp in STM32CubeIDE is not ideal.